rya-sge/access-denied/_posts/Understanding zk-SNARK A Deep Dive into Zero-Knowledge Proofs.md

 **Core properties:**

-- **Zero-Knowledge**: No knowledge beyond the validity of the statement is revealed.
+- **Zero-Knowledge**: No knowledge beyond the validity of the statement (validity of the claim) is revealed.
 - **Succinct**: The proofs are very small and quick to verify.
 - **Non-Interactive**: A single message from the prover is sufficient.

-- The "zero-knowledge" aspect ensures that no information other than the validity of the claim is shared
-- "succinct" implies that the proof is small and verifiable quickly
--  "non-interactive" means the proof does not require back-and-forth communication between the prover and verifier after its generation.
+The proof does not require back-and-forth communication between the prover and verifier after its generation.

 [TOC]